 After a month that seemed like eternity at home, a reception was held and officially, I was wedded to my husband, my one true love.
 A week later, my grandpa passed away and my uncle tried to incite all my relatives into a diatribe against me, pointing out that I am the reason for his death.
 My grandma, a very strong lady, supported me all through the hard times and said that she'll keep doing it as long as she's alive, no matter what others say.

 I don't know why my uncle was still so against me, maybe because he has two daughters of his own.
 I can only feel sorry for them.
 On the eve of New Years, I set out for Bangalore for my job training and my uncle wasn't at peace for that too.
 He asked my paternal relatives to make sure that I was at my job training and nowhere else, as I am a 'characterless woman and may elope with someone new'.

 He continues vilifying me, there are a lot of stories he has fabricated against me.
-I forgive him anyway.Share
+I forgive him anyway.Share this quote

 Eight months have passed by.
 I went home recently and things have started to ease out between me and my family.
 My husband and I have rented out a flat and initially there was only a bed, dressing table and a few chairs here.
 Now, we have a TV, refrigerator and washing machine and enough savings that keep increasing every month.
 Buying each one of these was a celebration for us.
 We enjoy building up our lives progressively and the greatest thing is that we realized that all people say about love and marriage is false.

 They say, in love marriages, love happens first and then wedding and so, after the wedding, love dies out eventually.
 But, we can draft a testimonial in this regard — our love for each other, has only increased after marriage, we are yet to explore each other completely and we are hopelessly in love with each other.

 This Prologue was submitted by Gauri Saju.
 Comment down below if you're interested in knowing what happens next.